akbarratt/rb101/LOG.md

 ### Day 68: Monday May 3, 2021

-**Pomodoros Completed**: 2
+**Pomodoros Completed**: 3

-**Today's Progress**: Literally bug testing one exercise for an hour lol
+**Today's Progress**: Bug testing one exercise for literally an hour and catching up on Anki deck.

 **My Feelings**: Most of today was spent on a doctor's appointment but did want to hop back in the saddle.
 Slow start.
 Hopeful for tomorrow.
 ___
-Unofficial break (meaning I didn't unsubscribe) to care for my spouse from 4/23 - 5/2 (10 days).
+*Unofficial break (meaning I didn't unsubscribe) to care for my spouse from 4/23 - 5/2 (10 days).
 Mixed feelings about putting my studies on hold this early in the program.
 Will this break the seal, so to speak, for future breaks?
 Should I have tried harder to hit my minimum study times?
 But there's really no argument...
 I had no time or energy for anything else other than running the household and doctor appointments.
+Regretably, it happens.*
 ___

 ### Day 67: Friday April 23, 2021